 Where to Eat

-Unique Restaurant is a locals favorite (40 – 60 Birr).
-Come for sunset drinks at Ben Abeba followed by a meal (40 – 100 Birr).
+Unique Restaurant is a local favorite with meals for 40 to 60 Birr.
+Come for sunset drinks at Ben Abeba followed by a meal for 40 to 100 Birr ($1.50 – $4 USD).

 Two clusters of churches are located in Lalibela, all within walking distance of each other.
-Elevan total churches connect by tunnels and small alleyways carved through stone.
+Eleven total churches are connected by tunnels and small alleyways carved through stone.
 The impressive Saint George Church is the epicenter of this devout village.
 It is one of the most important monasteries in Ethiopia and a major pilgrimage site.
 Declared a UNESCO World Heritage site in 1978, these churches are best visited in the early morning.
 Hear the chants and congregation of traditional Ethiopian Orthodox worship.

 Community Hike to Abuna Yosef

 Aside from the importance of the 11 UNESCO churches, hiking to Abuna Yosef draws tourists to Lalibela.
 The first day of the hike up the mountains ends at one of the small villages.
 There are excellent opportunities to immerse in the local traditions and culture.
-The second day is a long hike up to the summit of Abuna Yosef, Ethiopia’s third tallest peak.
+The second day is a long hike up to the summit of Abuna Yosef, Ethiopia’s sixth tallest peak.
 The panoramic views of the lush green valleys are impressive.
 The third day is a hike down the mountain back to Lalibela.
 Not only are the mountains beautiful, this hike adds a wonderful cultural experience.
+It is a challenging hike due to the altitude.
+The peak stands at nearly 4,300 meters and there is a lot of elevation gain in only two days.

 Costs are negotiable and can range from $20 to $60 per person per day for the three-day hike.
 Booking ahead will cost more, so wait to book in Lalibela for the best price.
 There is an extra fee of 300 Birr before Abuna Yosef summit.